neelsoumya/botica_indica/README.md

    * eat a healthy and nutritious diet, and

-   * do not have the time
+   * do not have the time, and

+   * are tired of eating Ramen or Maggi noodles

 * Inspirations